-- 3. Set the VOLUME for a comfortable listening level. - 4.
+- 5. Set the Volume Control to a comfortable listening level. - 6.
 Listen to the background noise from the speaker.
-Turn the SQUELCH control slowly clockwise, until the noise just disappears.
-(No signal should be present.)
+Turn the Squelch Control slowly clockwise until the noise JUST disappears (no signal should be present).
 Leave the control at this setting.
 The SQUELCH is now properly adjusted.
 The receiver will remain quiet until a signal is actually received.
-Do not advance the control too far, or some of the weaker signals will not be heard. - 5.
-Set the CHANNEL selector switch to the desired channel.
+Do not advance the control too far, or the weaker signals will not be heard.